The Voice (British newspaper): Events

 In 2012, The Voice journalists were denied entry to the Olympic stadium despite the strong presence and interest in Black British athletes.

 In July 2017, The Voice hosted a special charity dinner for Usain Bolt ahead of his final appearance at the World Championships.
 The event, which took place at the Dorchester Hotel in London, raised money for Bolt and coach Glen Mills' Racers Track Club through auctioning off special items and raised over £30,000.

 The Voice has been a key player in Africa on the Square – a yearly event that takes place every October in Trafalgar Square, celebrating Africa's culture, cuisine, music and more.

 In 2022, the paper launched a survey to find out more about the lived experience of Black British people.

 In 2022, the publishing house Ebury Press announced the upcoming publication of a book entitled The Voice: 40 years of Black British Lives.

 Staff

-In September 2021, Lester Holloway was announced as the editor of the newspaper.
-Rodney Hinds has been sports editor since 2000, after starting his career at the West Indian World newspaper.
-Vic Motune is head of news and Joel Campbell is entertainment editor.
-Paula Dyke is head of Corporate Affairs and Communications.
-Paulette Simpson is the executive director of The Voice, she is also a director of The Voice Media Group, and a deputy chief executive officer at the Jamaica National Bank Ltd (UK), parent company of the newspaper.
+Vic Motune is News Editor.
+Paulette Simpson is the executive director of The Voice.

-Former writers for The Voice include one-time Commission for Racial Equality chair Trevor Phillips, former BBC and currently Al Jazeera newsman Rageh Omaar, Martin Bashir, authors Diran Adebayo, Leone Ross, and Gemma Weekes; film maker and novelist Kolton Lee, novelist Vanessa Walters, broadcasters Jasmine Dotiwala, Henry Bonsu, Dotun Adebayo, Onyekachi Wambu, Joel Kibazo, educationalist Tony Sewell and publisher Steve Pope, among others.
+Former writers for The Voice include one-time Commission for Racial Equality chair Trevor Phillips, former BBC and currently Al Jazeera newsman Rageh Omaar, Martin Bashir, authors Diran Adebayo, Leone Ross, and Gemma Weekes; film maker and novelist Kolton Lee, novelist Vanessa Walters, broadcasters Jasmine Dotiwala, Henry Bonsu, Dotun Adebayo, Onyekachi Wambu, Joel Kibazo, educationalist Tony Sewell, publisher Steve Pope, and former The Star-News editor Michael C. Burgess, among others.